 In 2017 over £5,500 from our race was donated to worthy causes, including: St Helena Hospice, Farleigh Hospice, Ramsey College, TAPS, Halstead Day Centre, Halstead in Bloom and The Tabor Centre.
 We aim to continue this in 2018 and hope that you’ll feel able to participate in supporting these worthwhile causes.
 There’s no minimum donation, every little helps.
 Donations will be accepted at the Information Desk.

-Our official race photographers T.B.C will be out on the course throughout the day.
-Prints will be available to buy from T.B.C.
-A selection of photographs will also appear on our website.
-Pictures from the day will be circulated to the local media along with our race report/results.
+Our official race photographers (Hillman Photography – www.hillman.online) will be out on the course throughout the day.
+Prints and Digitals will be available to buy from them direct (link will be made available via our website and Facebook page).
+A selection of photographs may also appear on our website and Facebook pages.
+Pictures from the day may be circulated to the local media along with our race report/results.

 Provisional results will be displayed at Race HQ as soon as they’re available, and updated regularly.
-Provisional results will be posted on our website on 13th May.
+Provisional results will be posted on our website asap after the event.
 If you require a set of results to be posted please leave a stamped addressed envelope and £1 at the Information Desk.